Cumulocity-IoT/cumulocity-blueprint-forge/README.md

 5. You will be navigated to Details step.
 Click on continue.
 6. In this step you can choose Welcome template from various templates available and also can edit the Application Configuration.
 7. Click on Continue.
-8. In the Connect step, you can configure simulator/device or link your dashboard with another.
+8. In the Connect step, you can configure Devices/Simulators/link your dashboard with another.
+You can also proceed with default configuration.
-9. In case of simulator,
+9. In case of Device:
-   * Click on Simulator icon and fill the Group name and Number of devices field
+   - Click on Device icon and select Device/Group/Type
-   * Select the Dashboard template of your choice.
+   - Select the dashboard template of your choice.
-10. In case of Device,
+10. In case of simulator:
-   * Click on Device icon and select Device/Group/Type
+    - Click on Simulator icon and fill the Group name and Number of devices field
-   * Select the dashboard template of your choice.
+    - Select the Dashboard template of your choice.
-11. In case of Link Dashboard,
+11. In case of Link Dashboard:
-   * Click on Link icon
+    - Click on Link icon
-   * Select the Dashboard (the dashboard will have same device of link dashboard which you choose) and select the Dashboard template of your choice.
+    - Select the Dashboard (the dashboard will have same device of link dashboard which you choose) and select the Dashboard template of your choice.
 12. You can also proceed with default configuration provided within this step.
 13. Click on Continue.
 All the necessary plugins/microservices and other dependencies will be installed required for the dashboards.